1. Resource Library

 • Informs how stringent—or lenient—your credit terms are

-• Informs how well your competitors are performing: all average collection period inputs are available for publicly traded companies, meaning you can run this calculation for each competitor.
+• Informs how well your competitors are performing: all average collection period inputs are available for publicly traded companies, meaning you can run the average collection period calculation for each competitor.

 • Signals of receivables at risk of being uncollected